 - small pinch Chilli powder

-- 1 tbsp Green Chutney
+- 1 Tablespoon Green Chutney adjust to taste

-- 1 tbsp Sweet Tamarind Chutney
+- 1 Tablespoon Sweet Tamarind Chutney adjust to taste

 - handful Onion finely chopped